zextras/tech-doc/source/suite/team.rst

 Clicking on a file within a chat window will download it to the local client using the browser’s own download interface.

-Files shared via Team will be stored inside a protected root folder the sender’s Drive called ``Team sent files``, thus counting towards the sender’s mailbox quota, and will remain available for download in the chat window for all participants until deleted from Drive by the sender.
+Files shared via Team will be stored inside a protected root folder in the sender’s Drive called ``Team sent files``, thus counting towards the sender’s mailbox quota, and will remain available for download in the chat window for all participants until deleted from Drive by the sender.

 .. _team_autocomplete: